 Code 4: LDPE (Low-Density Polyethylene)

 LDPE is often used to create plastic carrier bags and bin bags.
-Unfortunately, it is the most typically discarded form of plastic – with the word using around 500 million plastic bags each year – of which a small portion are recycled.
+Unfortunately, it is the most typically discarded form of plastic – with the world using around 500 million plastic bags each year – of which a small portion are recycled.
 Thankfully, there are now initiatives in place to recycle the products.

 Code 5: PP (Polypropylene)